trpc-group/trpc/docs/en/architecture_design.md

 The core of the framework can be divided into three layers:

-- **Communication Layer**: responsible for data transmission and protocol encoding and decoding. the framework has built-in support for communication protocols such as tcp and udp and uses the tRPC protocol based on protobuf to carry RPC messages.
+- **Communication Layer**: responsible for data transmission and protocol encoding and decoding. the framework has built-in support for communication protocols such as tcp and udp and uses the tRPC protocol based on Protobuf to carry RPC messages.
 It also supports other transmission protocols through codec plugins;

 - **Service Governance Layer**: responsible for abstracting service governance functions into plugins and connecting them with service governance systems by calling plugins to realize service discovery, load balance, monitor, tracing, etc.